The 15th FRAMily meeting/workshop,

 For each type of submission, please provide a short abstract (about 200 - 400 words) with a summary of the work you would like to present or discuss and how you see your own role in that.
 All abstracts will be reviewed and comments to the authors will be provided.

-It is traditional in these meetings to organise an additional half day tutorial (Master class!) as a refresher or introductory session for those that are interested, to be given by Erik Hollnagel.
-Places are normally limited so please indicate if this is of interest.
+It is traditional in these meetings to organise an additional half day tutorial (Master class!) as a refresher or introductory session for those that are interested, to be chaired by Erik Hollnagel and given by Jeanette Hounsgaard and Enrique Ruiz Zúñiga.
+Places are normally limited and light lunch is included.

 Scientific Organising Committee